haydenridd/gcc-arm-to-zig/README.md

 # Gcc Arm To Zig

 Gcc Arm to Zig, or `gatz`, is both a command line program and a zig module that provides utilities for porting projects using the `gcc-arm-none-eabi` compiler to Zig.
 It is intended to be used with freestanding Arm Cortex-M targets (micro-controllers).
+Currently only Cortex-M targets are supported, however this could be expanded in the future if there's demand for it.

+Once mature enough, this project will have releases corresponding to Zig releases.
+For now, this tracks Zig version `0.13.0`.
 # Installing

 Add `gatz` as a dependency to `build.zig.zon` like so: